simstoe/simstoe/README.md

   Most of my disco

   As already mentioned, in 2018 I wanted to be able to program Minecraft plugins.
 I always watched the videos of Bievieh or Lombonz but I was too stupid to remember     that at the time.
 With my 91309 network I had a developer where we played truth or dare.
 His duty was to teach me how to code, which he eventually did.
 He programmed   something via Anydesk and I memorized it.
 I wrote the program what felt like 100 times and at the time I thought I was so crazy.
 I always increased my knowledge         through videos, courses, decompilation plugins, open source projects.
+Then comes the school.
+With the school I learned new things and I learnd more complex algorithms.
 Now I'm here, professional developer.

   ### How can I learn code?